mongodb/terraform-provider-mongodbatlas/internal/service/advancedclustertpf/README.md

 ## Changes in advancedcluster that needs to be added here
 (list changes done in advancedcluster which couldn't also be done here at that moment)

+- feat: Ensures asymmetric auto-scaling is not defined in the cluster when using the old sharding configuration in mongodbatlas_advanced_cluster (https://github.com/mongodb/terraform-provider-mongodbatlas/pull/2836)